AuSalamander/infinite_timesweeper/README.md

-infinite_timesweeper is a simple, configurable and beautiful implementation of minesweeper with infinite world
+Infinite TimeSweeper is a simple, configurable and beautiful implementation of minesweeper with infinite world